The Platform

 We grasp the parts.
 The connections are what's missing.

 The human proteome contains over 20,000 proteins and more than 400 million possible pairwise interactions.
 Existing databases catalog only a fraction of them.
 The rest are untested, unpublished, unknown.
-Synthyra screens every possible interaction for any query protein in seconds and returns a scored interaction network, functional annotations, pathway enrichment, and a predicted 3D structure.
+Synthyra screens the relevant interaction space for each query and returns a ranked hypothesis map: predicted partners, functional annotations, pathway enrichment, and a structure model for follow-up.

 0%